Oran-123/Cheap-Chopping-Chops/README.md

 I have used [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to develop my wireframes for my website.
 I initially created the desktop version of the wireframes and then scalled it up down for both tablet and mobile versions.

-Because a requirement is to encourage booking enquires two CTAs are included in the intial section.
+Because it is both a requirement and a site owner goal  to encourage booking enquires I have added two CTAs in the intial sections of the site.
 Furthermore, because this is a one-page website the user is forced to scroll through all of the site content before they reach the booking form at the bottom of the page.
+Therfore, they are more likely to make a booking after consuming all of the information on the site.

 The wireframes are below:

 ### [Desktop Wireframe](assets/css/wireframes/Desktop.pdf "Desktop wireframe")
 ### [Tablet Wireframe](assets/css/wireframes/Tablet.pdf "Tablet wireframe")
 ### [Phone Wireframe](assets/css/wireframes/Phone.pdf "Phone wireframe")

+# Features

+## Existing Features

+### Navigation Bar

+The navigation bar includes a logo which will have an embedded link to the home page, and a menu for users to navigate throughout the site.
+The navigation bar will be fixed so it is always visible on screen.
+The navigation bar will be fully responsive on different screen sizes.

+Large Screens and up

+* Full width of the screen with the menu items aligned to the right of the screen (Home, Price, Styles and Contact Us)
+* A line will be visible on hover so that it is clear to the user which link they are going to click
+* To help the user identify which page they are currently on the text for that page will change colour

+Medium to X-Small

+* A hamburger menu will replace the listed menu items on smaller screens to optimize screen space
+* The menu items will be visible after the hamburger menus is expanded by a user clicking it